BriightSpark/aem-community-cms/docs/what-is-aem/index.md

 * Adobe Creative Cloud is a collection of tools for graphic design, video editing, web development, photography, along with a set of mobile applications.
 * Adobe Cloud Analytics helps you measure the experience your visitors have with your brand and optimise experiences based on what you see.
 * Adobe Target allows you to segment users for personalised website experiences.

-## KEY TAKEAWAYS

-* Adobe Experience Manager (AEM) is a content management system that optimises the authoring, management, and delivery of content and digital media.
-* AEM has consistently outperformed its competitors and bridges the gap between creating content and offering an omnichannel experience personalised to your customers’ needs.
-* The current trends of being digital-first and available across channels make AEM a critical addition to your tech stack.
-* The adoption of suites over point solutions indicates the market’s choice to take flexible and easy-to-use suites, such as Adobe Experience Cloud, over best-of-breed solutions.
-* The Adobe Experience Cloud increases the benefits of Adobe Experience Manager, offering more opportunities to sync data and resources across systems.

 ## ABOUT AETHER